fossabot/GiG.Core/docs/GiG.Core.Logging.Sinks.File.md

 This Library provides an API to register Logging to File using Serilog for an application.

+## Pre-requisites

+The following package is required to consume this package:
+ - GiG.Core.Logging

 ## Basic Usage

 Make use of `ConfigureLogging(x => x.WriteToFile())` when creating an `IHostBuilder`.
 Logging requires configuration.